 Fresh water beaches project

-Margo Kenyon, a senior majoring in Environmental Policy at Colby College, worked with Maine Lakes this past summer researching the feasibility of creating a bacteria monitoring program for public freshwater swim locations.
+Margo Kenyon, a junior majoring in Environmental Policy at Colby College, is working with Maine Lakes this summer to research the feasibility of creating a bacteria monitoring program for public freshwater swim locations.
 Her project aims to determine the need for such a program, how it might operate and be funded, and if it could be modeled after and operate like the DEP’s Maine Healthy Beaches program for coastal, saltwater beaches.
-She is worked with staff at Maine Lakes, Lake Stewards of Maine, and the Department of Environmental Protection, and talking to municipalities, agencies, individuals, and lake association leaders to find where our public beaches are and how they are currently managed.
-Here are her reflections on the Healthy Beaches Project.
+She is working with staff at Maine Lakes, Lake Stewards of Maine, and the Department of Environmental Protection, and talking to municipalities, agencies, individuals, and lake association leaders to find where our public beaches are and how they are currently managed.

 our concerns about maine's fresh water beaches